Efficient Deep Visual and Inertial Odometry with Adaptive Visual Modality Selection: Experiments

 To provide more insights on the behavior of the policy network, we selected three short segments from the path (marked with red squares in Figure \ref{fig:fig_interpretation} top left) to show the decisions $d_t$ and corresponding probabilities to enable the visual modality ($p_t$, generated by the policy network) on the bottom of Figure \ref{fig:fig_interpretation}.
 We mark $d_t$ using blue pulses and $p_t$ using orange circles.
 The policy network exhibits a clear `integrate-and-fire' pattern where it immediately resets the probability to $\approx0$ after the visual encoder is activated, and it keeps increasing the probability until the visual modality is enabled again.
 The slope of increasing $p_t$ varies along the path.
 When the agent is making a sharp turn and moving slowly, $p_t$ tends to increase slower and thus the gaps between two visual modality usages are relatively large (segments \textit{a} and \textit{b}).
 When the agent moves fast and straight, $p_t$ surges much faster leading to smaller gaps to enable the visual encoder.

 To show the general trend, we also plot the visual modality usage versus angular velocity and speed over all test paths for two different $\lambda$'s in Figure \ref{fig:fig_usage}.
 We calculate the averaged visual encoder usage for the intervals of $[0,0.1)$, $[0.1, 0.2)$, $\dots$, $[0.6, 0.7)$ $\text{rad}/s$ for the angular velocity and the intervals of $[0, 2)$, $[2, 4)$, $\dots$, $[14, 16)$ $m/s$ for the speed.
-It is observed that the usage is closely related to the angular velocity and speed, and it tends to decrease with higher angular velocity and lower speed.
+It is observed that the usage is closely related to the angular velocity and speed.
+The usage in general tends to decrease with higher angular velocity and lower speed, although there can be occasional spots where this observation does not necessarily hold since our method is stochastic in nature.